evandrarf/dinacom24/README.md

 $ ./build.sh
 ```

-For first deployment, run database seeder using command
+If you need to run database migration and seeder, run this command

 ```bash
 $ docker exec dinacom24-app-container php artisan migrate:fresh --seed